 There is a need for a capstone experience in the business program that requires multi-disciplinary knowledge and skills including overall strategy, marketing, operations, human resource development, finance, accounting, economics, and behavioral and ethical elements.

-Textbook readings, quizzes, and presentations
+Textbook readings and lecture presentations

 Course Requirements Checklist

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Course Overview

-Individual and Group Assignments (6)
+Homework Assignments (6)